kshamko/wf_machine_learning/README.md

+##Task
-Task: Classify releation between companies
+Classify releation between companies

+##Algorithms

-Algorithms: Have tried Support Vectore Machine (SVM) and Neural Network (NN) algorithms.
+Have tried Support Vectore Machine (SVM) and Neural Network (NN) algorithms.
 Gaussian kernel is used for SVM.
-Linear kernek gives score of about 0.5
+Linear kernel gives score of about 0.5

-Usage:
+##Usage

 To use the code one should install stemming, sklearn, pybrain, numpy, nltk extensions

 1. $ python process_dataset.py